olegkorshunov/SunnyDay/README.md

 # SunnyDay

-This is my pet project, about investments.
+This is my pet project, about booking hotels.
 To repeat/investigation the following technologies:
  * FastAPI
  * SQLAlchemy 2.0, PostgreSQL, Alembic
  * Redis, Celery, Flower